sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables/Fundamentals 2: Working with Tables.md

 <button>[Free Trial](https://www.sigmacomputing.com/free-trial/)</button>

 ### What You’ll Learn
-Through this lab we will walk through how to access sample data to build a table, add new calculated columns, group and filter data and apply conditional formatting.
+Through this QuickStart we will walk through how to access sample data to build a table, add new calculated columns, group and filter data and apply conditional formatting.

 ### What You’ll Build
 We will be working with some common sales data from our fictitious company ‘Plugs Electronics’.
 This data is provided to you automatically.
 We will build a table that looks like this: